 Notifications from phones (also known as push notifications) are distracting.
 The moment you hear that “ping,” you immediately pick up your phone to look at it.
 That glance, even if it’s for a few seconds, takes your attention away from what you’re doing.
 If you work in construction zones, that momentary distraction could prove fatal.

-Eliminating phone notifications in work zones is crucial to maintain safety.
+Eliminating phone notifications in work zones is crucial to maintaining safety.
 Read on to learn why push notifications are so dangerous and how you can stop them effectively, efficiently, and safely.

 What Are the Dangers of Phone Alerts in Work Zones?